salimsalimbelkacem/text_adventure_game_c/README.md

 OR i can just have a simple io system that is hardcoded to the game which is kinda boring but fair.

+> if http api, i should have some sort of database to store each individual player progress, or a way to store and map player progress with their clients and correctly interact and with the game engin.

 # game data storage system
 i thought about implementing a doom-like data system where only the engin is hardcoded in the game and the rest of the data is inside